Toupret Filler Review – Full Range

 Murex is an external filler designed for repair work to masonry.
 It dries as solid as a rock so try not to over-fill.
 Drying time is basically a full day.
 Once mixed, Murex is smooth and easy to use, doesn’t contract as it dries and repairs will last for years.
 This is a really good product.
 In fact, it’s probably the best on the market for what it does.
 The only downside is you will need to leave a repair 24 hours before painting over.

 Toupthlith-F is also an exterior filler designed for repairs to masonry work.
 This one dries powdery and grainy, will contract as it dries and sometimes retains water.
 I suppose the plus point is you can paint over repairs on the same day, but it can cause problems too.
 I had to go back to a job I had completed a few months previously because the masonry paint I had used on some exterior windowsills had discolored over every repair I’d made.
 The problem was the filler remained more porous than the stonework around it and drew water from the surrounding stone.

 For that reason, I give Toupthlith-F 4/10.
 I wouldn’t bother with this one.

 Toupret Ready Mixed

 This is a lightweight ready mixed filler which is ideal for minor surface imperfections in plaster or woodwork.
-They advise you to leave the filler for 12 hours to cure which is a pain, however unlike most fine surface fillers there is no flashing.
-To be honest, I have had a nightmare with other brands so this is a breath of fresh air.
+They advise you to leave the filler for 12 hours to cure, which is a pain, however unlike most fine surface fillers there is no flashing.
+To be honest, I have had a nightmare painting over lightweight filler from other brands, so this is a breath of fresh air.
 Toupret ready mixed is fluffy and easy to use.
 Another downside is the lid doesn’t fit properly so the filler can start to hard when left.

 Toupret TX110 – Rapid Drying Filler